ObeoNetwork/M2Doc/capella/index.md

 # Team for Capella

 You can also use M2Doc with [Team for Capella](https://www.obeosoft.com/en/capella-professional-offer).
-If you had existing .genconf files before you shared your project to Team for Capella, you will need to edit them.
+The easiest way to get started with your shared project, is to create a new .genconf file in that project that will reference your template.
+If you had existing .genconf files before you shared your project to Team for Capella, they will still reference the local Capella model.
+You can also edit them to reference the shared project's .aird file.

-First you need to change the SiriusSession since the .aird file has been renamed.
+To use the shared project make sure the SiriusSession option reference the shared .aird file that has been renamed.
 You should need to add "team" like this:

 * In-Flight Entertainment System.aird